InfoPark Kochi

 Infopark, Kochi is an information technology park situated in the city of Kochi, Kerala, India.
-Established in 2004 by the Government of Kerala, the park is spread over 323 acre of campus across two phases, housing 541 companies which employ more than 62,500 professionals as of 2022.
+Established in 2004 by the Government of Kerala, the park is spread over 323 acre of campus across two phases, housing 582 companies which employs about 72,000 professionals as of 2025.

-The notable tenants in the park include Indian technology giants like Tata Consultancy Services, Wipro, HCL Technologies, Tech Mahindra, LTIMindtree, UST Global, BYJU'S, IBS Software etc. and foreign corporations like IBM, Cognizant, KPMG, Ernst & Young, IQVIA, Xerox, Conduent, Invesco, EXL Service, Hubbell, Alight, Nielsen, Quest Global, Buck etc.

 The Phase 1 campus is fully developed spread over a 101 acre with more than 7 e6sqft of operational built-up space.
 Infopark Phase II is spread over 160 acre of campus area which would have a total built-up space of 8 e6sqft upon completion and is expected to employ more than 100,000 professionals.

+The notable tenants in the park include Indian technology giants like Tata Consultancy Services, Wipro, HCL Technologies, Tech Mahindra, LTIMindtree, UST Global, and foreign corporations like IBM, Cognizant, KPMG, Ernst & Young, IQVIA, Xerox, Conduent, NOV, Invesco, EXL Service, Hubbell, Alight, Nielsen, Geodis and Buck.

 The Infopark campus currently has 9.2 e6sqft of built-up area and is the major contributor of IT export revenue from the state of Kerala.
 IT exports from Infopark which stood at ₹32 billion in 2016–17, doubled in a period of 4 years, rising to ₹63.1 billion in 2020–21.
 A huge real estate boom was triggered soon after Infopark started to attract big MNCs from around the globe.
 Infopark changed the landscape and lifestyle of Kochi, particularly the Kakkanad area.
 A new culture got evolved and more and more commercial and residential ventures started to rise up which then extended the limits of Kochi city to further north end.

 The park is built on the 'Hub and Spoke model' for the development of the Information Technology industry in Kerala.
-InfoPark Kochi acts as the hub to the spokes located at Thrissur and Cherthala.
+Infopark acts as the hub to the spokes located at Thrissur and Cherthala.

 Location and connectivity

 Infopark is 10 km from downtown Kochi and 22 km from the Cochin International Airport.
 Infopark is connected to Seaport-Airport Road via the Infopark Expressway, a 4-lane road.
 Kerala State Water Transport Department operates boat service between Kakkanad and Vyttila Mobility Hub.
 The Ernakulam district administration, which comprise the city of Kochi has proposed a waterway connecting InfoPark to Marine Drive, Kochi.

-The Infopark campus lies adjacent to SmartCity, Kochi, an information technology park, making the town of Kakkanad a very important center for IT/ITES in the state of Kerala.
+The Infopark campus lies adjacent to SmartCity, Kochi, an information technology park.

-VSNL's communication gateway, is located close to Infopark.
+VSNL's communication gateway is located close to Infopark.
 Two submarine cables, SAFE and SEA-ME-WE 3, have their landing points at the gateway.
 Infopark is directly linked by optical fiber to the gigabyte router of VSNL, which provides the park with 100% uptime data connectivity.
-Other major bandwidth providers such as BSNL, Reliance, Bharti Airtel and Power Grid Corporation are also present in the park.